 Cutting out alcohol is a mood-booster shutterstock/Cookie Studio

 We’ve already said that alcohol takes its toll on the liver.
 This is one of the body’s most important organs, since it supports the digestive system, is responsible for processing nutrients and eliminating toxins.
-Over the years, even moderate drinking can affect the liver’s ability to function normally.
+Over the years, even moderate drinking can affect the liver’s ability to function.

 Fortunately, the liver can repair itself once it’s given a break from alcohol.
 It’s generally agreed that going alcohol-free for a month while eating healthily and exercising can help boost liver function.